The Benefits of College Education

 When I was in high school, I never thought of myself as one of the smart kids.
 My grades were typically in the ‘B’ range, but I didn’t invest much time in studying.
 Looking back, as an adult it is amazing how wisdom and perspective have changed from those formative years.

 I became pregnant the following year and quit my job at the credit union.
 I still wanted to work with animals and had found a Veterinary Assistance program.
-There was a tremendous amount of information to learn but the topics were laid out quite well, and we had hands-on labs as well.
+There was a tremendous amount of information to learn, but the topics were laid out quite well, and we also had hands-on labs.

 I completed the program and accepted a job at a local vet clinic.
 By this time I was a new mother and had my hands full at home.
 But I wanted to earn some money and contribute to the household expenses.
-My boss at the clinic was completely unpredictable, and moody.
+However, my boss was completely unpredictable, and moody.

 One day I skipped a line on a patient chart and she screamed at me for wasting space on the chart.
 She literally chased me around the pet clinic, all the while - screaming at me.
 I stopped at the front door, took off my lab coat and said, “I quit”.
 She didn’t pay me enough to verbally abuse me.
 When I returned the next week for my paycheck she truly believed that I was coming back to work.
 I never again set foot in the door.